alasca-association/tarook/docs/developer/explanation/vault.rst

 In order to ensure that code works in all three scenarios, the following things are true in particular:

--  All access to Vault should happen using the role-id and secret-id of the node.
-This ensures that there will be no surprises when code is first run in scenario 3, where the role-id and secret-id of the node are the only option.
+-  All access to Vault should happen using the role-id and one of the secret-ids of the node.
+This ensures that there will be no surprises when code is first run in scenario 3, where the role-id and secret-ids of the node are the only option.

 -  All access to Vault should be either in lookups or explicitly delegated to localhost.
 This is required for scenario 1, where the Vault is not reachable from the nodes.

--  The role-id and secret-id should be read from the filesystem on the remote node.
-By depending on ``vault-approle`` (only available in `k8s-core`), the credentials are made available in the ``vault_node_role_id`` and ``vault_node_secret_id`` facts.
-The role-id and secret-id are not otherwise known and it requires orchestrator access to obtain or reset them (which is not available in scenario 3).
+-  The role-id and any secret-id should be read from the filesystem on the remote node.
+By depending on ``vault-approle`` (only available in `k8s-core`), the credentials are made available in the ``vault_node_role_id`` and ``vault_node_secret_ids`` facts.
+The role-id and secret-ids are not otherwise known and it requires orchestrator access to obtain or reset them (which is not available in scenario 3).
+   ``vault_node_secret_ids`` is a dictionary that contains a set of secret id referenced by the value of their 'yaook_deployment' metadata field.

 The only exceptions are explicitly privileged (orchestrator) actions, which must be guarded by corresponding checks.
 For an example of this,